Last Updated: June 3, 2022

 3.1 BambooHR shall not subcontract any processing of Personal Data to a Subcontractor without the prior written consent of Client.
 Notwithstanding the foregoing, Client hereby expressly consents to BambooHR engaging Subcontractors to process Personal Data provided that:

-- a) BambooHR provides Client with a list of all Subcontractors engaged to process Personal Data on BambooHR’s behalf (an up-to-date list of which is currently provided in Annex IV), and shall promptly provide Client with an updated copy of, or link to, the Subcontractor list in the event BambooHR adds or replaces any Subcontractor;
+- a) BambooHR provides Client with a list of all Subcontractors engaged to process Personal Data on BambooHR’s behalf (an up-to-date list of which is currently provided here), and shall promptly provide Client with an updated copy of, or link to, the Subcontractor list in the event BambooHR adds or replaces any Subcontractor;

 - b) BambooHR provides at least 30 days’ prior written notice to Client of the engagement of any new Subcontractor (including details of the processing and location);